WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-02-history-of-the-pack-the-minds-grand-arc-pt1.md

 Utter darkness stretched out before him, so inky and black that it almost had form in the mind’s eye.
 He had always wondered how complete nothingness was able to bear such crushing pressure on the mind, on the soul.
 Eyes shut tight against the weight, he exhaled slowly and opened them with purpose.
 Try as he might, no sight nor sound reached him.
 There was only this smothering world of nothingness.

-ArchNadeom, Keeper of the Histories, Sage, Fury and Dreadnought.
-All these titles and glory bestowed upon him and only one thought ravaged his racing mind, "I must go.
+ArchNadeom, Keeper of the Histories, Sage, Fury, and Dreadnought.
+All these titles and glory bestowed upon him, but only one thought ravaged his racing mind, "I must go.
 This must end!"

 He was a Wolf Lord.
 One of the highest ranking members in WolfPack.
 Battle-hardened and draped in honours.
 Yet none of his achievements could hasten his release from this void.
 He was bound to this fate.
 But he knew that it would not be for long.